 - Week 3, Percentage Charged 30%, Percentage Refunded 70%

 - Week 4, Percentage Charged 40%, Percentage Refunded 60%

 - Week 5, Percentage Charged 50%, Percentage Refunded 50%

 - Week 6, Percentage Charged 60%, Percentage Refunded 40%

 - After week 6, percentage charged 100%, percentage refunded 0%

-Students will not be eligible for any refund of tuition and general fees if required to withdraw by the College.
+Students will not be eligible for any refund of tuition and general fees if required to withdraw by the university.